 TLC Book Tours recently sent me The Body Scoop For Girls: A Straight-Talk Guide to a Healthy, Beautiful You by Dr. Jennifer Ashton.
 Dr. Ashton is an OB-GYN specializing in adolescent care and she is totally cool.
 And by cool, I definitely mean I want to be just like her when I grow up.
 She has taken a bunch of awkward topics (Puberty!
 Menstruation!
 Hormones!
 Sex!
 Drugs!
 Eating Disorders!) and has made them (dare I say it?) fun to read about.
 And it isn’t just fun, it is one of the more informative books I have ever read.
 I only say that because I actually made it through the entire book in one sitting and learned a lot of things I didn’t previously know in the process.

 I was very happy to get to review this book as I am the mother of three daughters.
 Sometimes these awkward topics come up in our household, and I certainly expect them to come up a lot more often the closer they inch towards adolescence.
-I have purchased American Girl’s The Care and Keeping of You, which is an excellent book for girls that are Bria’s age, but The Body Scoop for Girls is the perfect follow-up when girls have grown out of that one.
+I have purchased American Girl’s The Care and Keeping of You, which is an excellent book for girls that are my oldest’s age (9-years-old), but The Body Scoop for Girls is the perfect follow-up when girls have grown out of that one.
 It will definitely help me to address the aforementioned awkwardness with tact, and hopefully, Dr. Ashton-like coolness.

 I was thrilled to see that Dr. Ashton advocates waiting until at least age 18 to have sex, if not older.
 While my religion teaches to wait until marriage, I understand that much of the world just doesn’t see it that way.
 Dr. Ashton says it is not her job “to tell you what to think from a moral, spiritual, emotional, social, or religious standpoint,” but she can tell you many good reasons to wait from a medical standpoint, and that is her job.
 I appreciate her viewpoints, and hope that they, along with our religious teachings, will help my daughters make the choice to wait.